andrasq/node-qibl/README.md

 mapped lookups or optimized for hashed lookups, but making an object into a prototype forces an immediate conversion to mapped lookups.
 To retain the speedup, do not add new properties to structs.

+### varargs( handler(argv, self) [,self] )

+Return a function that when called will in turn call handler with all its arguments in an array.
+This functionality is no longer really needed with ES6 rest args, but is useful for portability.